SKOHscripts/linux_clamav_usb_scan/README.md

 Then place yourself in the folder and execute the script: <br/>`./clamav.sh`

 And that's it, then everything is done by itself.
+The scan result will be saved in a log file `log_clamav.txt`.

 A future update will allow you to choose the folder to scan.